jacekbilski/vulkan-christmas-tree/README.md

 ```

 Here, it starts the render pass, then draws something using the pipeline, finishes the render pass and copies what the GPU created to a buffer.
 The buffer can now be transformed into an image and saved to the disk.
 I didn't draw anything on the screen yet!

+### Drawing something on the screen

+First, obvious, thing is that I need a window with a VK_Surface. `winit` can deal with that.
+It also provides me with a list of all required extensions.
+The window should also be open until I close it explicitly.

+Next thing is a swapchain.
+It's a series of images the app should be drawing into.
+Think double/tripple buffering.
+This is also where the resolution of the thing I'll be drawing is chosen.
+That also means that every window resizing requires recreating the whole swapchain.

+Mow magical things happen.
+I need a loop now that repeats itself every frame drawn.
+There are two parts to that.
+First is waiting for a `winit::event::Event::RedrawEventsCleared`.
+That means all my draw commans were executed.
+But that's not enough.
+If I'm issuing commands faster than the images are displayed, I'll not be able to get the next image from a swapchain, because it will still be waiting to be presented.
+So there's this `previous_frame_end`, a `Future` I need to wait on.

+Inside a loop I need to:

+1. acquire next image from the swapchain,
+1. build a command buffer with all render passes and `draw` commands,
+1. actually wait until `previous_frame_end` and `acquire_future` resolve (aka wait until previous frame ... something, not clear to me just yet, basically wait until we're ready to start drawing),
+1. execute command buffer,
+1. present the results.